1. About this Privacy Statement

-If you don’t want to receive direct marketing messages, or want to change your contact preferences, you can do so by contacting us.
-Information on how to contact us is available in the “We’re here to help” section.
+If you don’t want to receive direct marketing messages, or want to change your contact preferences, you can do so by contacting Us.
+Information on how to contact Us is available in the “We’re here to help you” section.

 We may first require to identify yourself before changing your preference.